priya1puresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/redis/configurations.md

 Redis, which stands for Remote Dictionary Server, is an open source in-memory data structure store used as a database, cache, message broker, and streaming engine.
 Redis has a variety of data types, including bitmaps, hyperloglogs, geographic indexes, streams, lists, sets, and sorted sets with range queries.

 ### Configuring Redis Server
-We can configure Redis server using [redis.conf](https://redis.io/docs/management/config-file/) file.
-Alternatively, we can configure Redis server by [passing arguments via command line](https://redis.io/docs/management/config/#passing-arguments-via-the-command-line) when fewer configuration variables need to be set.
+We can configure the Redis server using the [redis.conf](https://redis.io/docs/management/config-file/) file.
+Alternatively, we can configure Redis servers by [passing arguments via the command line](https://redis.io/docs/management/config/#passing-arguments-via-the-command-line) when fewer configuration variables need to be set.

 ### Single node configuration
-After installing Redis, by default it runs on localhost (`127.0.0.1`) at port **6379** by default.
+After installing Redis, by default it runs on localhost (`127.0.0.1`) at port **6379**.
 Hence, port **6379** becomes unavailable for binding with the public IP of the remote server.
 Thus, we set the bind configuration option in the **redis.conf** file to `0.0.0.0`.

-For a single node Redis server, we need to set the following in **redis.conf** file:
+For a single-node Redis server, we need to set the following in the **redis.conf** file:
 ```console
 bind 0.0.0.0
 port 6379